hakavlad/tird/docs/INPUT_OPTIONS.md

     ———————————————————————————————————————————
 [01] Select an option [0-9]: 8
 I: action #8:
-    create a file with random data
+    create a file of the specified size with random data
 ```

 ---